An international driver's permit provides complete flexibility

 Most Important Driving Rules in Belize

-Belize is not that harsh when it comes to enforcing some of its road rules, however, you need to still adhere to the driving rules as it not only saves you from the unnecessary chances of getting jailed or paying fine, it also helps maintain a good traffic flow.
+Belize is not that harsh when it comes to enforcing some of its road rules, however, you need to still adhere to the driving rules as it not only saves you from the unnecessary chances of getting jailed or paying a fine, it also helps maintain a good traffic flow.
+It's not very common to get a ticket for not wearing seatbelts but road traffic can be a bit chaotic.
 After all, lawful driving in a foreign country must be a common manner that you need to practice, as a means of respecting its traffic laws, the local authorities, and the people.

-Carry your native driver’s license and your IDP at all times
+Carry your home country driver’s license and your IDP at all times

-These documents are a must-have whenever you drive in a foreign country.
+These documents are a must-have whenever you drive in a foreign country no matter if you have some of the most reputable passports like one people from the United Kingdom have.
 Do you need an international driver’s license in Belize?
 Yes, as Belize is an international drivers’ permit zone.
 Is the international driving permit required in Belize?
 Yes, it is.
 Simply put, an international driver’s license is the “permit” that allows you to drive in the country, so their role is pretty much the same.
 Aside from an international driver’s license in Belize, drivers are also required to carry native driver’s license at all times.

 Don’t drive above the speed limit

 The speed limit is at 55 mph on highways and rural areas, and 25 or 40 mph in villages and towns.
 Although these are merely suggestions in Belize, you must still adhere to the suggested speed limits because the city roads in Belize, where most signage are found, can get real crowded.
-So following this road rule help prevent vehicular accidents, so you’re not only saving your life, you’re saving others too.
+So, always take care and bring your driving license with you especially if you are looking to become a permanent resident.

 Don’t use your phone while driving